zu2/chibicc-6800-v1/README.md

 # chibicc-6800-v1: A Small C Compiler for MC6800

-This is a fork of @rui314 Rui Ueyama's chibicc to create a compiler for the Motorola MC6800.
+This project is a fork of @rui314's chibicc, adapted to create a C compiler for the Motorola MC6800 architecture.
+Key features include:

 It was created to study compilers for the MC6800, and contains a lot of unnecessary code and comments.